-- (I) All drilling and spacing units proposed by the applicant within one (1) mile of the City's boundaries; and - (II) All features defined below that are wholly or partially within one (1) mile of the proposed oil and gas facility: - (i) Any existing or future building approved as occupiable space, as defined in the City's Building Code; - (ii) City parks or City property intended to be used for City parks; - (iii) City maintained trails and trailheads or City property intended to be used for City trails and trailheads; - Outdoor venues, playgrounds, permanent sports fields, amphitheaters, or other similar places of outdoor assembly; - (v) City natural areas; - (vi) Existing and approved oil and gas facilities and pipelines; - (vii) Areas within the FEMA 100-Year Floodplain boundary; - (viii) The centerline of all USGS perennial and intermittent streams and the map will indicate which surface water features are downgradient; - (ix) Active reservoirs and public and private water supply wells of public record; - (x) Natural habitats and features as defined in Land Development Code Section 5.6.1 within one (1) mile of the proposed oil and gas facility; - (xi) High priority habitat as defined by the COGCC; and - (xii) Disproportionately impacted communities, as defined by the COGCC.

-- (B) Step 2 (Neighborhood Meeting): Mandatory.
-After a proposed location has been selected for the oil and gas facility, a neighborhood meeting must be held.
-Written notice of the neighborhood meeting must be mailed to the owners of record of all real property within one (1) mile (exclusive of public rights-of-way, public facilities, parks or public open space) of the property line of the parcel of land upon which the development is planned. - (C) Step 3 (Development Application Submittal): All items or documents required for project development plans as described in the development application submittal master list for oil and gas facilities shall be submitted.
+- (IV) Outdoor venues, playgrounds, permanent sports fields, amphitheaters, or other similar places of outdoor assembly; - (V) City natural areas; - (VI) Existing and approved oil and gas facilities and pipelines; - (VII) Areas within the FEMA 100-Year Floodplain boundary; - (VIII) The centerline of all USGS perennial and intermittent streams and the map will indicate which surface water features are downgradient; - (IX) Active reservoirs and public and private water supply wells of public record; - (X) Natural habitats and features as defined in Land Development Code Section 5.6.1 within one (1) mile of the proposed oil and gas facility; - (XI) High priority habitat as defined by the COGCC; and - (XII) Disproportionately impacted communities, as defined by the COGCC. - (B) Step 2 (Neighborhood Meeting): Mandatory.
+After a proposed location has been selected for the oil and gas facility or oil and gas pipeline, a neighborhood meeting must be held.
+Written notice of the neighborhood meeting must be mailed to the owners of record and occupants of all real property within one (1) mile (exclusive of public rights-of-way, public facilities, parks or public open space) of the property line of the parcel of land upon which the development is planned. - (C) Step 3 (Development Application Submittal): All items or documents required for project development plans as described in the development application submittal master list for oil and gas facilities and oil and gas pipelines shall be submitted.
 The Director may waive or modify the foregoing submittal requirements if, given the facts and circumstances of the specific application, a particular requirement would either be irrelevant, immaterial, redundant or otherwise unnecessary for the full and complete review of the application.